Updated: 2025/Nov/16

 2 Use signature groups for ranges of priorities.

-strategy not defined by the standard.
-With this setting
+custom strategy not defined by the standard.
+With

-one signature group is set up for every file and network
+this setting one signature group is set up for every

 sign_delim_sg2

-the priority ranges for signature groups.
-The parameters are numerical
+configure the priority ranges for signature groups.
+The

 FILES